SOCIAL SECURITY ADMINISTRATION (SSA)

 A. Update the medical criteria used to evaluate disability applications to keep pace with medicine, science, technology, and workforce changes;

-C. Update SSA disability evaluation criteria, and ensure the accuracy of SSA claimant and beneficiary data;
+C. Update SSA disability evaluation criteria and the frequency of continuing disability reviews;

-We designate all of the proposed regulations in this plan as "fully or partially exempt" under Executive Order 13771.
-In compliance with the Administration's Regulatory Reform efforts, as prescribed by Executive Order 13771 and Executive Order 13777, SSA is committed to engaging in regulatory activity only when strictly necessary and to reducing regulatory burden wherever possible.
+We designate all of the proposed regulations in this plan as "fully or partially exempt" under Executive Order (EO) 13771.
+In compliance with the Administration's Regulatory Reform efforts, as prescribed by EO 13771 and EO 13777, SSA is committed to engaging in regulatory activity only when strictly necessary and to reducing regulatory burden wherever possible.
 Accordingly, our Unified Agenda and Regulatory Plan include only those regulatory activities needed to administer our Social Security benefits and payments programs.
-Moreover, the Agenda includes de-regulatory items to remove outdated regulatory sections from the Code of Federal Regulations.
-Finally, we remain committed to innovate in ways that ease burdens on the public even outside the realm of formal de-regulation, such as through developing online reporting and application tools.
+Moreover, the Agenda includes an item to remove outdated regulatory sections from the Code of Federal Regulations.
+Finally, we remain committed to innovate in ways that ease burden on the public even outside the realm of formal deregulation, such as through developing online reporting and application tools.

 Our regulations will:

 Our regulation in the final rule stage will:

 Pursuant to section 6 of Executive Order 13563, "Improving Regulation and Regulatory Review" (January 18, 2011), SSA regularly engages in retrospective review and analysis for multiple existing regulatory initiatives.
 These initiatives may be proposed or completed actions, and they do not necessarily appear in The Regulatory Plan.
 You can find more information on these completed rulemakings in past publications of the Unified Agenda at www.reginfo.gov in the "Completed Actions" section for the Social Security Administration.